-PHILIPPE PARRENO'S ambitious semiretrospective "Any where.
-Anywhere Out of the World" is the first exhibition to fill the entire Palais de Tokyo.
-The artist has trans formed the galleries into a total artwork-cum-mise en scene a sensiously complex atmosphere of space sound, and images called a "dramaturgy" by its curators, Jean de Loisy and Mouna Mekouar Parreno's Cesamikunst uerk is scripted around a score pianist Mikhail Rudy's rendition of Stravinsky's ballet Petrushka (1910-11), which tells the tale of a pupper come to lite and here functions as a model for making an exhibition do the same Excepts from the composition emanate from four Yamaha Disklaver player pianos dispersed across two of the levels and this serily automated sound track "puts everything into swing into operation" as Parreno has stated its musical cues acting in concert with various digitally programmed audiovisual effects to entice and propel visitors through the space.
-Per the artist, I wanted people to enter a robot's lair and feel that something has taken charge of them."
+PHILIPPE PARRENO'S ambitious semiretrospective "Anywhere, Anywhere, Out of the World" is the first exhibition to fill the entire Palais de Tokyo.
+The artist has transformed the galleries into a total artwork-cum-mise-en-scène: a sensuously complex atmosphere of space, sound, and images, called a "dramaturgy" by its curators, Jean de Loisy and Mouna Mekouar.
+Parreno's Gesamtkunstwerk is scripted around a score, pianist Mikhail Rudy's rendition of Stravinsky's ballet Petrushka (1910-11), which tells the tale of a puppet come to life and here functions as a model for making an exhibition do the same.
+Excerpts from the composition emanate from four Yamaha Disklavier player pianos, dispersed across two of the levels, and this eerily automated sound track "puts everything into swing, into operation," as Parreno has stated, its musical cues acting in concert with various digitally programmed audiovisual effects to entice and propel visitors through the space.
+Per the artist, "I wanted people to enter a robot's lair and feel that something has taken charge of them."

-The show so ddily escapist title comes from a Thomas Hood poem which Baudelaire borrowed first.
-As if to facilitate a kind of fin de siecle syneithesia, Parreno addresses the senses from every angle.
-A wall of light behind the reception counter dramatically silhouettes the tacket takers and nicon somes, installed throughout sporadically light up in time with the score, while plastic film blurs the windows and hidden speakers pipe in sounds-rain, street lite outside-that mingle with the piano music rain, street life outside-that mingle with the piano music.
-The exhibition includes works dating from 1987 to the present many of them collaborative.
-Near the entrance is IV Channel, 2013 a series of five short videos-depicting flowers a children's demonstration, a newborn baby a cephalopod that changes color with its environment, and the prefix Jaquet Droz's eighteenth century writing automation, here seen scrawling.
-"What do you believe your eves or my words?"-displayed on a floor to ceiling I FD screen.
+The show's oddly escapist title comes from a Thomas Hood poem, which Baudelaire borrowed first.
+As if to facilitate a kind of fin-de-siècle synesthesia, Parreno addresses the senses from every angle.
+A wall of light behind the reception counter dramatically silhouettes the ticket takers, and neon sconces, installed throughout, sporadically light up in time with the score, while plastic film blurs the windows and hidden speakers pipe in sounds-rain, street life outside-that mingle with the piano music.

+The exhibition includes works dating from 1987 to the present, many of them collaborative.
+Near the entrance is TV Channel, 2013, a series of five short videos-depicting flowers, a children's demonstration, a newborn baby, a cephalopod that changes color with its environment, and Pierre Jaquet-Droz's eighteenth-century writing automaton, here seen scrawling, "What do you believe, your eyes or my words?" -displayed on a floor-to-ceiling LED screen.
 As the viewer approaches, the screen fades into invisibility, its evanescence revealing a black metal grid.
-The work functions as a kind of key to the show conveying a rom intic near kitschesci fis ensibility, a cinematic sweep.
-It is a cipher for Parreno's preoccupation with perceptual ambiguity and the porous boundaries between the organic and the mechanized kinesis and stasis, subject, and object.
+The work functions as a kind of key to the show, conveying a romantic, near-kitsch, sci-fi sensibility; a cinematic sweep.
+It's a cipher for Parreno's preoccupation with perceptual ambiguity and the porous boundaries between the organic and the mechanized, kinesis and stasis, subject and object.